ishancoderr/AustraliaFirePredictor/README.md

 devtools::install_github("ishancoderr/AustraliaFirePredictor")

 ```
+## Data Explanation

+The data used in this package contains the following columns:

+- **Latitude**: Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel.
+- **Longitude**: Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel.
+- **Brightness**: Brightness temperature 21 (Kelvin).
+Channel 21/22 brightness temperature of the fire pixel measured in Kelvin.
+- **Scan**: Along Scan pixel size.
+The algorithm produces 1km fire pixels, but MODIS pixels get bigger toward the edge of scan.
+Scan and track reflect actual pixel size.
+- **Track**: Along Track pixel size.
+The algorithm produces 1km fire pixels, but MODIS pixels get bigger toward the edge of scan.
+Scan and track reflect actual pixel size.
+- **Acq_date**: Acquisition Date.
+Date of MODIS acquisition.
+- **Acq_time**: Acquisition Time.
+Time of acquisition/overpass of the satellite (in UTC).
+- **Satellite**: Satellite.
+A = Aqua and T = Terra.
+- **Instrument**: Instrument.
+Constant value for MODIS.
+- **Confidence**: Confidence (0-100%).
+This value is based on a collection of intermediate algorithm quantities used in the detection process.
+It is intended to help users gauge the quality of individual hotspot/fire pixels.
+Confidence estimates range between 0 and 100% and are assigned to one of the three fire classes (low-confidence fire, nominal-confidence fire, or high-confidence fire).
+- **Bright_t31**: Brightness temperature 31 (Kelvin).
+Channel 31 brightness temperature of the fire pixel measured in Kelvin.
+- **Frp**: Fire Radiative Power.
+Depicts the pixel-integrated fire radiative power in MW (megawatts).
+- **Daynight**: Day / Night.
+D = Daytime, N = Nighttime.

+This data is used to train machine learning models to predict fire occurrences and analyze fire patterns in Australia.

 Example
 This is a basic example that shows you how to use the main functions in the AustraliaFirePredictor package:
 ```{r}